-Should you wish to become an actor, you will need some form of formal acting training and to register with an agent.
+Should you wish to become an actor performing your own action, you will need some form of formal acting training and to register with an agent.
 The more skills to your bow as an actor, the more in demand you may become and in this competitive industry.
-If you wish to be a screen actor, you should train in screen combat (our Warrior Masterclass is perfect for this), have high level martial arts training and learn a large range of action/stunt techniques.
+If you wish to be a screen action actor you should train in screen combat (our Warrior Masterclass is perfect for this), have high level martial arts training and learn a large range of action/stunt techniques.
 This will make you a more versatile performer.

 Another type of performer a Skilled Supporting Artist or Special Action Extra.
 At the BAA we use the Skilled Supporting Artist terminology or (SSA) for short.

-The role of an SSA is to perform mainly screen combat on productions that require larger performance groups.
+The role of an SSA is to perform mainly action in a background capacity on productions that require larger performance groups.
 For example: period/modern battles or large group scenes.
 All jobs are different, you could be performing screen combat alongside stunt performers and lead actors or working as armed Police, depending on how experienced and trained you are.

 Training in acting and screen combat are recommended in order to be as proficient as possible.

 B.L.A.S.T is the UK's only industry health and safety approved stunt training course.
-Instructed by UK leading JISC stunt performers and co-ordinators, it represents the highest standard of dedicated stunt training available in the industry.
-Designed for both experienced stunt performers and trainee's, B.L.A.S.T puts you through a series of realistic on set style stunt scenarios and will test the limits of your physical and mental ability.
+Instructed by UK leading stunt performers and co-ordinators, it represents the highest standard of dedicated stunt training available in the industry.
+Designed for both experienced performers and trainee's, B.L.A.S.T puts you through a series of realistic on-set style stunt scenarios and will test the limits of your physical and mental ability.
 This course is a great introduction to screen action and is essential experience for those looking to become a performer on the big screen.